 "We're doing about one a week," said Blass, adding if other demands lessen, the transition could be accomplished as early as some time in April.
 He conceded that it could take until June or July to shut down the trailers.

 The lawmakers in their Riverhead meeting postponed action after grilling Blass for nearly an hour.
-Earlier in the day, new supervisors of Riverhead and Southampton as well as civic leaders pleaded for the country to speed up the closing of the trailers.
+Earlier in the day, new supervisors of Riverhead and Southampton as well as civic leaders pleaded for the county to speed up the closing of the trailers.

 Heightening the tensions, County Executive Steve Levy filed a proposal to create a task force of all 18 legislators asking each of them to come up with sites to shelter five offenders in their own district, a plan Presiding Officer William Lindsay (D-Holbrook) called "political theater" with little chance of passage.